hbc/NGS-Data-Analysis-long-course/sessionIII/lessons/03_DEG_getting_started.md

 ---
 title: "Setting up for Gene-level differential expression analysis using DESeq2"
 author: "Meeta Mistry, Radhika Khetani"
-date: "October 17, 2016"
+date: "November 10, 2016"
 ---

 Approximate time: 40 minutes

 ## Learning Objectives

-* Have a general idea of the experiment and its objectives
+* A review of the experiment and its objectives
-* Understand how and why we choose this dataset
 * Getting setup in R (project setup, loading data, loading libraries)
 * Becoming familiar with the `DESeqDataSet` object

-## Understanding the dataset
+## Review of the dataset

-We will be using a real RNA-Seq dataset for today's class.
+We will be using the full count matrix from the RNA-Seq dataset we started with in our workflow from the previous session.
 It is part of a larger study described in [Kenny PJ et al, Cell Rep 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849).

-We are only using the [RNA-Seq](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE50499) dataset which is publicly available in the [SRA](http://www.ncbi.nlm.nih.gov/sra).
+Although we have gone through this before, we have a brief summary to remind you of the biological relevance and experimental design.

 The RNA-Seq was performed on HEK293F cells that were either transfected with a MOV10 transgene, or siRNA to knock down Mov10 expression, or non-specific (irrelevant) siRNA.
 This resulted in 3 conditions **Mov10 oe** (over expression), **Mov10 kd** (knock down) and **Irrelevant kd**, respectively.
 The number of replicates is as shown below.

 Using these data, we will evaluate transcriptional patterns associated with perturbation of MOV10 expression.
 Please note that the irrelevant siRNA will be treated as our control condition.

 <img src="../img/dataset.png" width="400">

 ***What is the purpose of these datasets?
 What does Mov10 do?***